groundy

 The Opus Squeeze: Which Models Survive on Which Tier

 The net effect: if a workflow requires any Opus model, Copilot Pro is no longer a viable surface.
-Opus 4.7 on Pro+ is the only path that stays within the Copilot ecosystem.
+Opus access on Pro+ now spans 4.7 and 4.8, with 4.8 being the current frontier Opus-tier model released May 28, 2026.5

 What Pro+ Actually Buys You

-Pro+ retains Opus 4.7 after the Opus 4.5 and 4.6 removals, making it the only Copilot plan with access to any Opus-class model.
+Pro+ retains Opus 4.7 after the Opus 4.5 and 4.6 removals, and now also includes Opus 4.8 (released May 28, 20265), making it the only Copilot plan with access to any Opus-class model.
 The signup pause creates a separate problem: orgs trying to standardize on Pro+ across a growing team cannot currently provision new seats at that tier.1

 The Refund Escape Hatch (May 20 Deadline)